adapter-hub/adapters/adapter_docs/methods.md

 model.add_adapter("ia3_adapter", config=config)
 ```

-The implementation of (IA)^3, as well as the `IA3Config` class, are derived from the implementation of [LoRA](#lora), with a few main modifications.
+The implementation of (IA)^3, as well as the [`IA3Config`](transformers.IA3Config) class, are derived from the implementation of [LoRA](#lora), with a few main modifications.
-First, (IA)^3 uses multiplicative composition of weights instead of additive composition as in LoRA.
+First, (IA)^3 uses multiplicative composition of weights instead of additive composition, as in LoRA.
 Second, the added weights are not further decomposed into low-rank matrices.
-Both of these modifications are controlled via the `composition_mode` configuration attribute by setting `composition_mode="scale"`.
+These modifications are controlled via the `composition_mode` configuration attribute by setting `composition_mode="scale"`.
 Additionally, as the added weights are already of rank 1, `r=1` is set.

-Beyond that, both methods share the same configuration attributes that allow you to specify in which Transformer components rescaling vectors will be injected.
+Beyond that, both methods share the same configuration attributes that allow you to specify which Transformer components rescaling vectors will be injected.
-Following the original implementation, `IA3Config` adds rescaling vectors to the self-attention weights (`selfattn_lora=True`) and the final feed-forward layer (`output_lora=True`).
+Following the original implementation, [`IA3Config`](transformers.IA3Config) adds rescaling vectors to the self-attention weights (`selfattn_lora=True`) and the final feed-forward layer (`output_lora=True`).
 Further, you can modify which matrices of the attention mechanism to rescale by leveraging the `attn_matrices` attribute.
-By default, (IA)^3 injects weights into the key ('k') and value ('v') matrices, but not in the query ('q') matrix.
+By default, (IA)^3 injects weights into the key ('k') and value ('v') matrices but not in the query ('q') matrix.

 Finally, similar to LoRA, (IA)^3 also allows merging the injected parameters with the original weight matrices of the Transformer model.
 E.g.: